edenspiekermann-amsterdam/es-corresponding-models/README.md

 ### Migrations

-What is the benefit of using migrations instead of manually creating the models on the contentful website?
+What is the benefit of using migrations instead of manually creating the models on the Contentful website?

-Currently the way to create the same model in multiple environments on Contenftul is manually through the website.
+Currently the way to create the same model in multiple environments on Contentful is manually through the website.
 By using migrations in Javascript, we avoid having to manually create the models on the Contentful website every time we change environments or start a new project.